-Category: Elder Law
+(more…)Category: Elder Law

 -

 Navigating the Complexities of Estate Planning: Understanding IRS Rev. Rul.
-2023-02 and Its Impact on Step-Up in Basis
+2023-02 and Its Impact on Step Up in Basis

 Retirees 65 and Older Face New Financial Cliff for Long Term Services and Supports.

-Long Term Services and Supports Long Term Services and Supports (LTSS) are services which a person would need to perform activities of daily living (ADL) such as bathing, dressing, grooming, or eating.
-Retirees, specifically, will need LTSS due to age, physical, cognitive, developmental, or chronic health conditions that limit their ability to care for themselves.…
+Long Term Services and Supports (LTSS) are services which a person would need to perform activities of daily living (ADL) such as bathing, dressing, grooming, or eating.
+Retirees, specifically, will need LTSS due to age, physical, cognitive, developmental, or chronic health conditions that limit their ability to care for themselves.
+LTSS can be provided institutionally in nursing homes or through home and community-based services (HCBS).

 Medicaid Update: New Jersey’s 2024 Updated Income and Resource Standards Are Here.
 Find Out What’s New and How It Affects You?

 New Jersey’s 2024 Income and Resource Standards for Medicaid Only and 2024 Rates for Home and Community Based Services were announced on December 26, 2023.
 Effective January 1, 2024 the new amounts will take effect.
-While the changes do not amount to much, the changes are still significant and relevant to Medicaid recipients, applicants, and…
+While the changes do not amount to much, the changes are still significant and relevant to Medicaid recipients, applicants, and their spouses.
+It is important to know these figures if you are in need of Medicaid or you are researching Medicaid Planning.

 4 Small Steps to Help Start an Effective Estate Plan for Your Parents

-Importance of an Estate Plan Estate planning isn’t only planning for what happens with our things after we die, but it is also about planning what to do with our things if we can’t tell anyone while we are alive.
-Having this talk with a loved one, parents in particular, can be difficult and confrontational,…
+Estate planning isn’t only planning for what happens with our things after we die, but it is also about planning what to do with our things if we can’t tell anyone while we are alive.
+Having this talk with a loved one, parents in particular, can be difficult and confrontational, but it shouldn’t be.
+So how should this conversation be started and what can you do to get the process started?
+I’ll give you some ideas that can build on themselves and hopefully get your loved ones a full estate plan in place.
+Please keep in mind small steps over time can be very helpful, but trying to get this done in one day can be overwhelming.

 New York’s Big Medicaid Change For Community-Based Long-Term Care Services: 30 Month Look Back Coming Soon.

 New York proposed to amend its Medicaid section 1115 demonstration, also known as the New York Medicaid Redesign Team (MRFFCRAT) waiver.
-The amendment seeks to implement a 30-month transfer of assets lookback period for coverage of community-based long-term care (CBLTC) services, and approval to exclude certain enrollees from these rules.
-This is similar to the…

 Understanding 12 Advance Directive and Healthcare Proxy Rules in New Jersey

-What Is A Healthcare Proxy and Advance Directive?
 In the state of New Jersey, individuals have the right to make decisions about their healthcare through an advance directive and a healthcare proxy.
-These legal documents allow individuals to specify their medical preferences, ensuring their wishes are respected, even if they become unable to communicate or…
+These legal documents allow individuals to specify their medical preferences, ensuring their wishes are respected, even if they become unable to communicate or make decisions.

 Navigating the SECURE Act and SECURE 2.0: Changes to Inherited IRA Rules and Guidance

-Introduction to The Acts Retirement planning underwent significant changes with the introduction of the Secure Act in 2020 and its subsequent enhancement, Secure 2.0, in 2023.
+Retirement planning underwent significant changes with the introduction of the Secure Act in 2020 and its subsequent enhancement, Secure 2.0, in 2023.
 These legislative updates brought about profound adjustments, especially concerning the rules governing inherited individual retirement accounts (IRAs).
-We will explore the reverberations of the secure act, highlighting key modifications,…
+We will explore the reverberations of the secure act, highlighting key modifications, and delve into the additional guidance provided by the Secure 2.0 act.